 Who is Curtis Bryant?

 Welcome to the website home of Curtis Bryant, composer of classical music and seven- time Emmy-nominated composer of music for film and television.
 It’s amazing how many of us Curtis Bryants there are out here, though.
-If you are searching for Curtis Bryant the competitive bodybuilder, Curtis Bryant the cello maker, Curtis Bryant the Jesuit priest and psychological counselor, Curtis Bryant the defensive tackle, Curtis Bryant the insurance agent and former president of the Georgia Grand Jurors Association, or Curtis Bryant the barber and Mississippi civil rights activist, then please continue your search.
-If, on the other hand you are looking for a composer to commission original music for your performing ensemble or to score your new film or video game, then you have come to the right place.
+If you are searching for Curtis Bryant the competitive bodybuilder, Curtis Bryant the Jesuit priest and psychological counselor, Curtis Bryant the insurance agent and former president of the Georgia Grand Jurors Association, or Curtis Bryant the barber and Mississippi civil rights activist, then please continue your search.
+If, on the other hand you are looking for a composer to commission original music for your performing ensemble or to score your new film or video game, this is the place.
 This Curtis Bryant was also a teacher of computer applications and choral arranging at Georgia State University School of Music, as well as an award-winning sommelier (Atlanta International Wine Festival 1985) and amateur game designer.
 Please have a look around my website, play some streaming audio or video, and contact me if you are interested in ordering any scores or have any other questions.
 Thanks for stopping by.